 December 14, 2011 - Part two of the three-part parliamentary election process begins.
 The Muslim Brotherhood's Freedom and Justice Party claim victory in the first round of voting over the Al Nour Party.

 January 3, 2012 - The third round of voting for the lower house of parliament begins after Islamist parties performed strongly in the previous rounds.

-January 21, 2012 - Two Islamist parties, the Muslim Brotherhood's Freedom and Justice Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.
+January 21, 2012 - Two Islamist parties, the Muslim Brotherhood's Freedom and Justice Party and the Al Nour Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.